 Debt securities, money market instruments and bank deposits with original maturities of three months or less are included in cash equivalents unless designated as available-for-sale and classified as investment securities.
-Cash and equivalents at December 31, 2015 and 2014 primarily included interest-earning deposits with the Federal Reserve Bank
+Cash and equivalents at December 31, 2016 included cash and due from banks of \$832 million, interest-bearing deposits in other banks of \$8.4 billion and other short-term investments of \$40 million.
+Cash and equivalents at December 31, 2015 included cash and due from banks of \$1.1 billion, interest-bearing deposits in other banks of \$10.7 billion and other short-term investments of \$548 million.